NicoleRauch/SpecByExampleAndPolymer/README.md

 You can find the corresponding fixtures (i.e.~the glue code between the tables and the websites) in the `fixtures` folder.
 Their names match the names in the table headers (modulo whitespace and non-text characters).

-## Caveats

-Updating FitNesse to v20161106 is currently not possible [because I think there is a bug in SlimJS](https://github.com/noamtcohen/SlimJS/issues/14).
-If this bug gets fixed, I will update this project.